Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences plus a usage hint, front-loaded with the core purpose.
-Every sentence adds value, with no wasted words.
+The description is two sentences, front-loaded with the core function, and efficient.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.